 The Xperia Z3+, Xperia Z4 Tablet, Xperia Z5, Xperia Z5 Compact, Xperia Z5 Premium, Xperia XA, Xperia XA Ultra will also be update to Nougat at some point.

 With about 13,000 different models of Android phone out in the wild, we can't cover everything.
 But there are some phones we have to mention by name even if we aren't writing a flowery paragraph or two about them.

-- The OnePlus 3 will get updated to Android Nougat, but not nearly as fast as some users would like.
+- The OnePlus 3 has been updated to Android Nougat, but not nearly as quickly as some would have liked.
 The OP3's target audience is broader than their previous models, but nerds still buy them.
 Nerds want Nougat.

 - The NVIDIA Shield TV will be upgraded to Android Nougat fairly quickly, but the Shield Tablet will take a backseat to a new thing and take longer.

 - The Axon 7 should get the update, but not very soon.
-ZTE struggles to meet their aspirations in the update department, but at leats they have them.
+ZTE struggles to meet their aspirations in the update department, but at least they have them.